strapdata/elassandra/docs/elassandra/source/operations.rst

      } ]
    }

+Managing Elassandra nodes
+_________________________

+You can add, remove or replace an Elassandra node by using the same procedure as for Cassandra (see `Adding nodes to an existing cluster <http://docs.datastax.com/en/cassandra/3.0/cassandra/operations/opsAddNodeToCluster.html?hl=vnode>`_).
+Even if it's technically possible, you should never boostrap more than one node at a time,

+During the bootstrap process, pulled data from existing nodes are automatically indexed by Elasticsearch on the new node, involving a kind of an automatic Elasticsearch resharding.
+You can monitor and resume the Cassandra boostrap process with the `nodetool bootstrap <https://docs.datastax.com/en/cassandra/3.0/cassandra/tools/toolsBootstrap.html>`_ command.

+After boostrap successfully ends, you should cleanup nodes to throw out any data that is no longer owned by that node, with a `nodetool cleanup <http://docs.datastax.com/en/archived/cassandra/2.0/cassandra/tools/toolsCleanup.html>`_.
+Because cleanup involves by a Delete-by-query in Elasticsearch indices, it is recommended to smoothly schedule cleanups one at a time in you datacenter.

 Backup and restore
 __________________

-By design, Elassandra sychronously update elasticsearch indices on Cassandra write path and flushing a Cassandra table invlove a flush of all associated elasticsearch indices.
+By design, Elassandra synchronously update Elasticsearch indices on Cassandra write path and flushing a Cassandra table invlove a flush of all associated elasticsearch indices.
 Therefore, elassandra can backup data by taking a snapshot of Cassandra SSTables and Elasticsearch Lucene files on the same time on each node, as follow :

 1. ``nodetool snapshot --tag <snapshot_name> <keyspace_name>``